 Providing more choice for residential subscribers and more potential customers for new market entrants may not be without cost.
-It is not yet clear how large the environment.
+It is not yet clear how large the universal service fund will have to be to support competitive ETCs; nor is it clear whether the economies of scale available from one universal service provider can be replicated in a multipleprovider environment.
 The social cost of not instituting a competitive ETC approach could be great as well, however.
 The result could be the creation of a two-tiered system in which there is one large, low-end network of last resort and several small, high-end networks of advanced technologies and innovative services.
 The carrier-of-last-resort network could find itself devoid of the resources to implement advanced services and technologies.
-Because universal service support payments are to be used only to maintain and provide the basic list of universal service elements, the carrier-of-lastresort network, though receiving subsidy funding, would receive only enough funding to maintain a current level of technical development.
+Because universal service support payments are to be used only to maintain and provide the basic list of universal service elements, the carrier-of-last-resort network, though receiving subsidy funding, would receive only enough funding to maintain a current level of technical development.
 As a result the carrier-of-last-resort network may not generate the resources needed for expansion and development.
 The potential situation of robust networks for "haves" and a technically inferior network for "have-nots" is counter to the stated goals of the 1996 Act regarding access to advanced services for all citizens.

-The carrier-of-last-resort network may not generate the resources needed for expansion and development. universal service fund will have to be to support competitive ETCs; nor is it clear whether the economies of scale available from one universal service provider can be replicated in a multiple-provider
+The carrier-of-last-resort network may not generate the resources needed for expansion and development.